Section 1. Tennessee Lawyers' Fund for Client Protection.

 (a) To receive, evaluate, determine and pay approved claims;

-(b) To promulgate rules of procedure not inconsistent with these Rules and subject to prior approved by the Supreme Court of Tennessee;
+(b) To promulgate rules of procedure not inconsistent with these Rules and subject to prior approval by the Supreme Court of Tennessee;

-(e) The staff and physical resources of the Commission on Continuing Legal Education will assist in the Board's performance of its functions effectively and without delay; the Board will compensate the staff for its services;
+(d) The staff and physical resources of the Board of Professional Responsibility will assist in the Board's performance of its functions effectively and without delay; the Board will compensate the staff for its services;

-(f) To retain and compensate consultants, actuaries, agents, legal counsel and other persons as necessary; this authority to contract for professional services as needed by the board shall not be construed to authorize the board to hire employees of the board;
+(e) To retain and compensate consultants, actuaries, agents, legal counsel and other persons as necessary; this authority to contract for professional services as needed by the Board shall not be construed to authorize the Board to hire employees of the Board;

 Section 7.
 Conflict of Interest.